 “We needed an overview of how the building was used, specifically which areas had high use and low use.
 We wanted to use this data to analyze why certain places were low use, as well as make sure that high-use areas were maintained and cleaned more frequently.”

-Benefiting from smart office solutions
+Benefiting from workplace solutions

 Since Baerum had already had years of experience with Martela’s smart furniture, they were confident enough to bring Mapiq into their organization in September 2021.
 Martela has been integrated alongside Mapiq—a collaboration that can provide data that helps determine which furniture Baerum will require.